Skip to content

 • extracting information from each of its (sub)modules, by either parsing the source code (see the visit function) or inspecting the module at runtime (see the inspect function)

 The extracted information is stored in a collection of modules, which can be queried later.
 Each collected module is a tree of objects, representing the structure of the module.
-See the Module, Class, Function, and Attribute classes for more information.
+See the Module, Class, Function, Attribute, and TypeAlias classes for more information.

 The main class used to load modules is GriffeLoader.
 Convenience functions like this one and load_git are also available.